HeleJ/quiz-game-about-Estonia/README.md

 ## Welcome to my very first game!

 This website was built as part of the learning material for Code Institute's Fullstack Web Developer program (5P) Portfolio Project Two.
-It will be a quiz website aimed at the people who would be interested about Estonia or people, who never even heard about Estonia and interested about short game.
+It will be a quiz website aimed at the people who would be interested in Estonia or people, who never even heard about Estonia and are interested in a short game.

 You can check out the website [here!](https://helej.github.io/quiz-game-about-Estonia)

 ![my-page](documentation/my-page-image.png)

 ## Project Description
-This site was created in order to get familiar with common development tools like Gitpod, Git & GitHub, and how to use them to write and manage code.The website content will be created with HTML, the website will be styled with the use of CSS, and it's functionality will come from the implementation of JavaScript.The project itself will display a breakdown of the different technologies used in each of the different sections of the program.
+This site was created  to get more familiar with common development tools like Gitpod, Git & GitHub, and how to use them to write and manage code.
+The website content will be created with HTML, the website will be styled with the use of CSS, and its functionality will come from the implementation of JavaScript.The project itself will display a breakdown of the different technologies used in each of the different sections of the program.

 ## Technology
 This project was written in HTML, CSS & JavaScript using GitHub.